vala-lang/vala-docs/docs/tutorials/programming-language/main/05-00-experimental-features/05-02-regular-expression-literals.md

 }
 ```

-The trailing *i* makes the expression case insensitive.
+The trailing *i* makes the expression case-insensitive.
 You can store a
 regular expression in a variable of type *Regex*:

 ```vala
 Regex regex = /foo/;
 ```

-A example of regular expression replacement:
+An example of regular expression replacement:

 ```vala
 var r = /(foo|bar|cow)/;